Royal Mint: Colonial expansion

 In Canada, which had been under British rule since 1763, British coins circulated alongside those of other nations until 1858, when London started producing coins for the newly established Canadian dollar.
 As Canada developed in 1890, calls were made for a mint to be built in Ottawa to facilitate the country's gold mines.
 The new mint was opened on 2 January 1908 by Lord Grey, producing coins for circulation, including Ottawa Mint sovereigns.
 In 1931, under the Statute of Westminster, the mint came under the control of the Government of Canada and was subsequently renamed the Royal Canadian Mint.A fifth branch of the Royal Mint was established in Mumbai (Bombay), India on 21 December 1917 as part of a wartime effort.
 It struck sovereigns from 15 August 1918 until 22 April 1919 but closed in May 1919.
 A sixth and final overseas mint was established in the Union of South Africa in Pretoria on 1 January 1923, producing £83,114,575 worth of sovereigns in its lifetime.
 As South Africa began cutting ties with Britain, the mint closed on 30 June 1941 but was later reopened as the South African Mint.

 Although London's Royal Mint officially controlled just six mints, many more independent mints were set up in parts of the British Empire.
-In New Westminster, British Columbia the British Columbia gold rushes led to a mint being established in 1862, by Francis George Claudet, under Governor James Douglas.
+At New Westminster in British Columbia, the British Columbia gold rushes led to a mint being established in 1862 by Francis George Claudet, under Governor James Douglas.
 It produced a few gold and silver coins before being shut down in 1862 to aid the city of Victoria in becoming the region's provincial capital.
 On 26 February 1864, an Order in Council requested the founding of an independent mint (Hong Kong Mint) in British Hong Kong to issue silver and bronze coins.
 But this mint was short-lived, due to its coins being heavily debased, causing significant losses.
 The site was sold to Jardine Matheson in 1868, and the mint machinery was sold to the Japanese Mint in Osaka.